Andy Ibáñez Preview, Player Props: Tigers vs. Yankees

-On Wednesday, Andy Ibanez (.344 on-base percentage in past 10 games, 65 points above season-long percentage) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+On Thursday, Andy Ibanez (.500 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the New York Yankees, whose starting pitcher will be Carlos Rodon.
 First pitch is at 7:05 PM ET.

+In his last appearance, he went 1-for-4 with an RBI against the Yankees.

 Andy Ibáñez Game Info & Props vs. the Yankees